SieMatic: Products

 SieMatic manufactures kitchen furnishings including cabinetry, countertops, interior organization systems and accessories.
 One of the company's most well-known products is the S1, a handle-free kitchen introduced in 2008 that integrated lighting and multimedia systems into cabinetry, winning various awards including the Red Dot Design Award.
 Since then, SieMatic has also offered the S2 and S3, similar products at different price points.
 More recently SieMatic began categorizing kitchens by "style collections" instead of product series.
 As of 2016, the company style collections are divided into Classic, Pure and Urban.

 For several years, the wood chips and dust accumulated during production in the SieMatic factory in Löhne have been collected and used as an energy source to heat the company headquarters.
-As of 2016, SieMatic has a plant site totaling over 70,000 m² (17.3 acres).
+As of 2016, SieMatic has a plant site totaling over 70,000 m2.